Blackberry Brandy Recipe

 Mix the blackberries with the sugar and brandy.

-Put the blackberries into a very clean, large jar (it will need a lid) along with the sugar.
+Put the blackberries into a very clean, large jar (it will need a secure lid) along with the sugar.

 Stir them together, muddling so that the blackberries start to break up a little and release some of their juices.